What To Look For When Buying A Guitar

 1. Do the shopping yourself

 While buying online is cheap and convenient, I strongly suggest you feel the guitar and settle for an instrument that speaks to you.
-When shopping, I recommend you take someone who also knows how guitar works.
+When shopping for either cookware or guitars, I recommend you take someone who also knows how guitar works.

 2. Settle for a guitar that you like